Hetem Ramadani

 Hetem Ramadani (born c.
-1952) is a Kosovan engineer and businessman of Albanian extraction who is the president and founder of Salbatring, an oil products-trading company based in Ljubljana, Slovenia.
+1952) is a Kosovo - Albanian engineer and businessman of Albanian extraction who is the president and founder of Salbatring, an oil products-trading company based in Ljubljana, Slovenia.

 Early life

 Ramadani was born around 1952, of Albanian extraction.
 He trained as a mechanical engineer.

 Career

 Ramadani has claimed that he was dismissed from his civil service job in Kosovo due to his support for Kosovar independence.
 He then fled to Slovenia in 1991, chased out of Kosovo by Slobodan Milošević's secret police according to the Financial Times, and arrived there penniless and unable to speak the language.
 In Slovenia, he and his wife Hazbije Ramadani founded the oil products-trading company Salbatring International which specialises in trading oil-related financial derivatives.
 He is president and Hazbije was the vice president.
 The firm was named after the couple's first three daughters.

 In 2008, Salbatring began direct sales of oil and oil derivatives to its key customer, INA of Croatia.
 The same year, turnover at Salbatring increased from 60 million euros in 2007 to 611 million euros, despite Salbatring having only 14 employees.
 Ramadani was calculated to be the seventh-richest person in Slovenia, with estimated assets of over 68 million euros.
 Results at INA, however, were less successful, with the firm experiencing a "catastrophic" loss of about 1.5 billion kuna in the last three months of 2008.
 Ramadani moved to Dubai at about this time.